data-science-hub/data-science-hub.github.io/submissions.md

 ##### Research Papers

 We accept as main category research papers that report on original research.
 Results previously published at conferences or workshops may be submitted as extended versions.
-Research papers will be reviewed along the usual dimensions for research contributions which include originality, significance of the results, and quality of writing.

 ##### Position Papers